gcanti/fp-ts/docs/introduction/code-conventions.md

 In general a module containing the definition of a data structure has the following structure

-- `URI` definition and module agumentation
+- `URI` definition and module augmentation
 - data structure definition
 - companion functions
 - instance functions (private)